 “Music transcends that which cannot be put into words”

-The 2017/2018 season is witness to new recordings, performances and publications by Masin.
-She has been invited to the National Concert Hall, Dublin, for a much-anticipated, six-concert series which she will create and co-curate with renowned pianist, Finghin Collins, at the National Concert Hall, Dublin.
-Other concerts will take her to Hungary, Lithuania and France, and she will perform the Bach Concerti in Portugal with Concerto Moderno.
-This season also sees the publication of the German translation of Michaela’s Music House, The Magic of Violin, Masin’s book about violin technique.
+The 2017/2018 season is witness to new recordings, performances and publications by Gwendolyn.
+In September she curated and began performances of a six-concert series with renowned pianist, Finghin Collins, at the National Concert Hall, Dublin.
+Other concerts will take her to the Netherlands, Germany, Switzerland, Hungary, Lithuania, Italy and France.
+This season also sees the publication of the German translation of, Michaela’s Music House, The Magic of Violin.
 The tutor is in three parts and includes her notes and compositions.
-It will be available via Müller & Schade starting in August 2017.
-Masin will also teach master classes this season in Spain, Portugal and Ireland.
-Set to debut in November 2017 is Flame (Orchid Classics), an album made with the violinist’s long-standing duo partner, pianist Simon Bucher.
+It is now available via Müller & Schade.
+Gwendolyn will also teach masterclasses in Italy, Portugal and Ireland.
+In November 2017 she debuted, FLAME (Orchid Classics), an album made with the her long-standing duo partner, pianist Simon Bucher.
 It features repertoire ranging from Debussy and Ravel to Stravinsky and Szymanowski.
-The Flame programme will tour venues in Switzerland and Germany.
+The FLAME programme will tour venues in Switzerland and Germany.
 In 2017, Masin released ORIGIN, (Fountainhead Productions in collaboration with Naxos), a collection of the compositions and improvisations that are the basis of her bravura repertoire and encores.
-She has performed the ORIGIN programme with her ensemble in seven countries and will continue to do so in 2017/2018 in the Netherlands, Ireland and Hungary.
+She has performed the ORIGIN programme with her ensemble in seven countries and will continue to do so in 2017/2018 on tour in the Netherlands, and in Ireland and Hungary.

 Gwendolyn's intrinsic ability to play the violin is not simply inherited, but founded in her voracious curiosity to understand human nature, musical expression, and the psychological connection to said expression.
 She explains, “I feel that music is a perpetual companion and my life feeds and informs my love for it and vice-versa.
 The experience of live music is everything.
 To me, it’s the ultimate form of communication, moving us into dimensions that language, for example, cannot reach.
 A word is not a sentence, but a note can be an entire story.”

-Performed throughout Europe, Russia, South Africa, the Middle East and North America.
+Performs throughout Europe, Russia, South Africa, the Middle East, and North America.

-Holds degrees with highest honors from schools of music in London, England; Lübeck, Germany; and Berne, Switzerland.
+Holds degrees with highest honors from schools of music in England, Germany, and Switzerland.